-Best outcome

-Committee responses to the best outcomes for the reuse planning process were mixed with regard to specific uses for the Badger property; however, more than half of the members explicitly indicated an interest in some combination of conservation, recreation, and continued agricultural use of the property as the best outcome.
+Best outcome Committee responses to the best outcomes for the reuse planning process were mixed with regard to specific uses for the Badger property.
+However, more than half of the members explicitly indicated an interest in some combination of conservation, recreation, and continued agricultural use of the property as the best outcome.
 Four other members stated that the best outcome for Badger would include some commercial development and/or utilization of the transportation network.
 Ownership and management of the Badger property was another issue frequently raised by Committee members during the interviews.
-Several members suggested that the best outcome would be for Badger to be managed as a single entity with a select management team that potentially includes all or some of the following entities: the State DNR, Ho-Chunk, USDA, county and local governments.
+Several members suggested that the best outcome would be for Badger to be managed as a single entity with a select management team that potentially includes all or some of the following entities: the State DNR, Ho- Chunk, USDA, county and local governments.
 Others suggested that the property be owned by more than one entity, potentially including the State DNR, Ho-Chunk, and USDA.

-A process that results in agreement by the Reuse Committee and that is supported at the local, county, state levels with full cooperation by federal agencies was expressed by several committee members as the best outcome.
+A process that results in agreement by the Reuse Committee and that is supported at the local, county, and state levels with full cooperation by federal agencies was expressed by several committee members as the best outcome.
 Others indicated that the best outcome for the process would include a good, solid plan that has no negative effect on surrounding communities, contributes to increased quality of life, provides short and long term benefits, and is cost-effective.
 A clean, safe environment was also identified as the best outcome for Badger.

-Worst outcome

-Nearly half of the members indicated that the worst outcome of the process would be for the Committee not to reach a decision, not to take action, or that the decision would be made by a vocal minority or GSA.
-A few members articulated that unplanned development, including scattered commercial and residential development would be the worst outcome of the process.
-Splitting the property into separate parcels, commercial and industrial development, and future environmental damage were expressed by several members as the worst outcome.
+Worst outcome Nearly half of the members indicated that the worst outcome of the process would be for the Committee not to reach a decision, not to take action, or that the decision would be made by a vocal minority or GSA.

-Other issues raised as possible worst outcomes included: many owners; negative economic impacts; reuse of buildings and casino; inadequate funding; continued political indecision; tribal ownership; having the property be turned totally into a park; and special legislation.